slideshow 1 slideshow 2 slideshow 3 slideshow 4 slideshow 5 slideshow 6

 Monthly Program:

-We welcome all to this Mountaineers’ meeting, held on the usual fourth Tuesday of the month.
+We welcome all to this Mountaineers’ meeting.
+While our meetings are usually on the fourth Tuesday of the month, this meeting will be on the third Tuesday because of the Thanksgiving holiday.
 The social hour, with cookies, begins at 6:45 PM and the program at 7:00 PM.
 The presentation will be in-person at Los Alamos Nature Center; the slides will be live-streamed on Zoom.
 Registration is required to Zoom and recommended for in-person – we would love to see your smiling face.
-Registration details are available at https://peecla.app.neoncrm.com/np/clients/peecla/event.jsp?event=57349&.
+Registration details will be posted once they are available.

 Registration is Open for Los Alamos Mountaineers Climbing School